zer0fl4g/Nanomite/readme.md

 #Nanomite - Graphical Debugger for x64 and x86 on Windows

 ## Changelog
+###Version 0.1 beta 7

++ fixed some small handling bugs
++ fixed a bug in disassembler which did not replace old protection on memory after disassembling
++ fixed a bug which did not show terminated processes in DetailView
++ fixed a bug which did not show terminated threads in DetailView
++ fixed a bug which did not clean up memory on manual debugge stop
++ improved DB handler
++ added resolve of jump conditions to improve StepOver
++ added "Return" and "Backspace" Hotkey to navigate in Disassembler
++ added "Clear Log" context menu in LogBox
++ added "Show Source" context menu in Disassembler
++ added "Goto Function" context menu in Callstack
++ added a crash handler
++ added Source Viewer
++ added memory pool for performance improvment and memory leak reduction
++ added mouse scrolling in disassembler and stack
++ added direkt run of target after using menu to select a file

+####Notes:
+	- CrashHandler
+		- if Nanomite crashs a dumpfile will be written to the application folder.
+		  Please send me this file via zer0fl4g[at]gmail[dot]com
+	- Hotkey "Return"
+		- when you selected a jump / call / ... you can follow this instruction using the "Return" key
+	- Hotkey "Backspace"
+		- steps back when you used "Return" to follow a call
+	- Source Viewer
+		- double click on source line in Callstack view.
+A new Window will open and show the source code (if found)
+		- right click in disassembler opens source view also
+	- Memory Pool
+		- redericted malloc / new / delete / free to the memory pool
+		- heap fragmentation reduction
+		- increasing performance

 ###Version 0.1 beta 6

 + fixed a crash in Step Over